pkovacs/matrix/README.md

 To run with slurm:

     $ srun -n 4 --mpi=pmix cannon/cannon ../test/6x6.txt
+    $ srun -n 9 --mpi=pmix cannon/cannon ../test/6x6.txt
     $ srun -n 36 --mpi=pmix cannon/cannon ../test/6x6.txt
     etc.

 The program verifies the validity of the process count and may complain with helpful messages such as:

-    Number of processes (2) is not a perfect square
+    Number of processes (7) is not a perfect square

     or